Ferdinand Cohen-Blind

-Ferdinand Cohen-Blind (March 25, 1844 – May 8, 1866) was a Jewish German student who attempted to assassinate Otto von Bismarck, then the Minister President of Prussia.
-He committed suicide shortly after his arrest.
+Ferdinand Cohen-Blind (March 25, 1844 – May 8, 1866) was a Jewish German student who attempted to assassinate Otto von Bismarck, the Minister President of Prussia.
+Cohen-Blind committed suicide shortly after his arrest.

 Childhood and youth

 Cohen-Blind was born in Mannheim, Grand Duchy of Baden to Jacob Abraham Cohen and his second wife Friederike, née Ettlinger.
 He was the younger brother of Mathilde Blind (1841-1896), who became a well-known poet.

 Shortly after her son's birth, Friederike began a relationship with journalist and revolutionary Karl Blind, a former student of the University of Heidelberg who had been expelled for expressing radical democratic sentiments.
 She financially supported Blind's political activities and was arrested with him in the summer of 1847.
 They married after Jacob Cohen's death in 1848, at which time Ferdinand's last name was changed to Cohen-Blind.

 After the Baden Revolution Blind and his family went into exile, stopping in Paris and Brussels before arriving in London in 1852.
 A childhood in exile shaped Ferdinand; following in his parents' shoes, he rejected the monarchical system of the German states, hoping to emulate his stepfather as a champion of democracy.

 Cohen-Blind returned to Germany in his 18th year, studying at the University of Tübingen and (from 1864) the Agricultural Academy of Hohenheim, where he was known as a good student.